Where is Bangladesh?

 Its ISO code is BD.

-It is located in Southern Asia.
 Bangladesh has a mean elevation of 85 m above sea level.
+Its lowest elevation is Indian Ocean.
+Its highest elevation is Keokradong which is 1,230m above tall.

 It has a tropical climate with mild winters and hot, muggy summers with monsoons.
 The terrain of the country is mostly flat in the alluvial plain and hilly in the southeast.